iamzhanghao/Shopee-Stock-Checker/README.md

 # Shopee-Stock-Checker

-This script checks for stocks for shopee item
+This script checks for stocks for shopee item every 10mins and report results to Discord through webhook

 ## INSTALL